Bootstrapping non-unitary CFTs: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work we proposed a simple objective function for searching CFT spectra satisfying the crossing equation, that is based on the statistics of solutions of OPE coefficients across many different $z, \bar{z}$ points.
-This approach allows us to study solutions to the bootstrap equations for non-unitary CFTs, where conventional convex optimization approaches are no longer applicable.
-We implemented this objective function as fully GPU parallelized function \cite{githubrepo:nucftb} and demonstrated its applications in 2d CFT search for exact and truncated spectra using CMA-ES as an optimizer.
+In this work we propose a simple objective function for searching CFT spectra satisfying the crossing equation, that is based on the statistics of solutions of OPE coefficients across many different $z, \bar{z}$ points.
+This allows us to study solutions to the bootstrap equations for non-unitary CFTs, where conventional convex optimization approaches are no longer applicable.
+We implemented this framework in two-dimensional CFTs with Virasoro blocks using a fully GPU-parallelized search.
+In regions where the exact spectrum lies within the truncation, the method reproduces the spectra of A-series minimal models, including non-unitary examples.
+In regions where truncation is unavoidable, it identifies stable approximate spectra and correctly determines when additional states cease to improve the solution.
+Extending the search to $c>1$, we found stable truncated candidate spectra whose crossing violation is numerically comparable to that of minimal models.

-There are many immediate improvements one can implement.
-Firstly, we can ensure the suppression of the error term, $e$, in eq.~\eqref{crossing_eq_u} by constraining the contribution of states from large scaling dimensions.
-In particular, we can incorporate the implications of light-cone limit in $d>2$~\cite{Simmons-Duffin:2016wlq, Kusuki:2018wpa}, where we know the existence of double-twist operators that were hidden in $e$ originally.
-Incorporating spin and considering $d>2$ will in general involve searches in large dimensions.
-This is an excellent arena to apply machine learning.
-In particular, since our objective is a structured (always made of conformal blocks) but non-differentiable function there might be more efficient strategies, compared to the generic optimization methods like CMA-ES, that utilize certain features of the objective function.
-Therefore, one could try to apply meta learning approaches \cite{shala2020cmaes, vishnu2019rnnopt,lange2023discovering,chen2022learning,2016arXiv160601885L} to see if a neural network could make use of some specific features of our objective functions to learn efficient optimization strategies.
+Several directions deserve further study.
+Extension to include spin quantum numbers should be straight forward.
+It will be important to develop a reliable procedure to further test consistency of the spectrum and reconstruct the low lying spectrum.
+This include extending to mixed correlators and the modularity of torus partition functions~\cite{Benjamin:2026lbj}.

-Beyond non-unitary CFTs with negative scaling dimensions, central charge and squared OPE coefficienc ts, our approach is applicable for complex CFTs, which is related to dS/CFT correspondence~\cite{Strominger:2001pn}.
-Also, our idea should be applicable to cases where positivity cannot be applied such as five-point bootstrap~\cite{Poland:2023vpn}.
+It would also be interesting to improve the treatment of the truncation error $e(z,\bar z)$ by incorporating analytic expectations for the asymptotic spectrum.
+In dimensions $d>2$, for example, the light-cone bootstrap implies the existence of large-spin double-twist operators~\cite{Simmons-Duffin:2016wlq, Kusuki:2018wpa}, suggesting a natural way to constrain the tail of the spectrum that is otherwise absorbed into $e$.
+Since the resulting objective function is structured but generally non-differentiable, it may also provide a useful arena for optimization strategies beyond CMA-ES, including learning-based approaches.